-The opening of the movie explains who Cropsey is: a shadowy figure described as an escaped mental patient who lives beneath the tunnels of the old Willowbrook Mental Institution on Staten Island.
+The opening of the documentary explains who Cropsey is: a shadowy figure described as an escaped mental patient who lives in the tunnels beneath the former Willowbrook State School on Staten Island.
 He comes out late at night to snatch children from the streets.
-Depending on who you ask, Cropsey has a hook for a hand, he carries a bloody axe, or he's a literal ghoul who haunts the woods at night in service of Satan.
-The Cropsey story mutates throughout the documentary but the initial presentation of a character as an urban legend come to life is frightening enough that it could have its own movie.
+Depending on who you ask, Cropsey has a hook for a hand, he carries a bloody ax, or he's a literal ghoul who haunts the woods at night in service of Satan.

 The Disappearance Of 12-Year-Old Jennifer Schweiger Horrified Her Community

-In the summer of 1987 Jennifer Schweiger, a 12-year-old girl born with Down syndrome, went missing from her Staten Island home.
-The last person she was reported being seen with was Andre Rand, a mentally ill drifter.
-After an intense 35-day search through the woods near the Willowbrook Hospital, Schweiger's body was found in a shallow grave.
-In Cropsey you actually see the size of the search for the girl and it's immediately apparent how much Schweiger's disappearance affected the borough.
-It's bad enough that Schweiger was a young girl, but the fact that she was mentally impaired makes her kidnapping and murder so much worse.
-Who could do that to a child other than the boogeyman of Staten Island?
+On July 9, 1987, Jennifer Schweiger, a 12-year-old girl born with Down syndrome, went missing from her Staten Island neighborhood.
+The last person she was reported being seen with was 43-year-old Andre Rand, an alleged mentally ill drifter.
+After an intense 35-day search through the woods near the Willowbrook State School, Jennifer's body was found in a shallow grave.

-The horror that most of the people of Staten Island seem to completely ignore is that of the Willowbrook Institution, specifically building number 6.
-In 1972 a young Geraldo Rivera filmed an exposé on the building that had formerly housed a large group of mental patients and what he found was disgusting.
-The building had been filled with patients left to their own devices.
-They were rarely monitored and probably barely fed.
-After filming in the institution, Rivera noted that the hardest thing to describe about the scenario was the smell.
-It would take ten years for Willowbrook to shutdown after Rivera's expose, and while some patients were transferred to units where they could be looked after, many patients were continually left to their own devices.
+After filming in the institution, Rivera noted that the hardest thing to describe was the institution's smell.
+It would take until 1987 for Willowbrook to shut down after Rivera's exposé, and while some patients were transferred to units where they could be looked after, many were abandoned without care or supervision.
 It's believed that they simply stayed at the institution because that was the only life they knew.